 Structurally-insulated panels, or ‘SIPs,’ are commonly used throughout Europe and North America as a construction method.
 The UK market has been slow to catch up, but they have many advantages over the standard masonry and timber frame construction methods.
 Primarily this is to do with the factory-built components allowing for a better performing building fabric.

 Below is a brief summary of these key advantages, as well as technical information on what makes up a SIP.

-- Speed of Construction:
+- Speed of Construction

 SIPs can be fabricated to suit any design of building, allowing architects the flexibility and creative freedom to create aesthetically pleasing designs.

-Very little energy is used during the SIP manufacturing process, with SIPs using up to 50% less raw timber in construction compared with conventional timber frame buildings.
+SIP-built houses are highly energy efficient, with the result that they are easier to heat.
+This means less harmful CO2 released into the atmosphere.
+Very little energy is used during the SIP manufacturing process, with SIPs using up to 50% less raw timber compared with conventional timber frame houses.

 SIP panels have excellent sound absorption properties with the result that the finished buildings are quieter to live in.

 SIP walls can be up to seven times stronger than conventional timber frame.